-Misplaced guidance, unfounded promises, lack of integrity, biased decision making, and money-grubbing: unfortunately, all of these phrases have become synonymous with personal training.
-Perhaps it’s deserved.
-Misguided intentions run rampant.
-So does something even worse: dishonesty.
+Misplaced guidance, unfounded promises, lack of integrity, biased decision making, and money-grubbing have all become synonymous with personal training.

 The fitness industry was worth $21.4 billion in 2011 (1) and is expected to grow by 24 percent from 2010-2020 (2).
 Buying personal trainers’ services is an emotional decision and one that’s often done without adequate thought.
 It’s not surprising that some people are taking advantage of consumers.
 Personal training service is arbitrary.
 Trainers don’t have a prescribed scope.
 Nobody really knows what they should, or should not, know.